Caleman34/VBA-Challenge/README.md

   * Conditional formatting that will highlight positive change in green and negative change in red.

-### CHALLENGES
+## CHALLENGES

-1. Create a script to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+  * Create a script to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
 The solution will look as follows:

-2. VBA script will run on every worksheet, i.e., every year.
+  * VBA script will run on every worksheet, i.e., every year.

+## My Data Results

 ### 2014 Ticker Analysis: